myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 Board Temperature Control
 -------------------------

-LimePSB-RPCM board has two dedicated 0.1” pitch headers J23 and J24 for fans.
+LimePSB RPCM board has two dedicated 0.1” pitch headers J23 and J24 for fans.
 Header J23 is standard 4-pin fan header while J24 is 2-pin header.
 Fan control voltage is VCC_IN (12V) by default, but it may be changed to 3.3V or 5V by resistors.
 Fan power may be controlled from shift register (IC17) output Q7 (FAN_CTRL), directly from temperature sensor IC9 pin 3 (LM75_OS) or by FAN controller (IC12) (default).
 4 pin FAN connector (J23) is compatible with 3 pin fans.
 PWM signal from FAN controller (IC12) can be used to control fan speed by switching MOSFET (VT2) if R88 is fitted (default).
 If 4 pin fan is used remove R88 and fit R73 to route PWM signal to the connectors 4th pin also fit R82.

 Clock Distribution Network
 --------------------------

-LimePSB-RPCM board clock network comprises of on-board voltage controlled crystal oscillators, phase detector, clock buffer, reference clock input and output connectors and clock source selection pin headers.
+LimePSB RPCM board clock network comprises of on-board voltage controlled crystal oscillators, phase detector, clock buffer, reference clock input and output connectors and clock source selection pin headers.
 Board clock distribution block diagram is as shown in Figure 9.

 .. figure:: images/LimePSB-RPCM_v1.2_diagrams_clock.png
   :width: 600

   Figure 9.
-LimePSB-RPCM v1.2 board clock distribution block diagram
+LimePSB RPCM v1.2 board clock distribution block diagram

-LimePSB-RPCM board distributes reference clock to and from Raspberry Pi Compute Module 4/5, mini PCIe connector and external sources.
+LimePSB RPCM board distributes reference clock to and from Raspberry Pi Compute Module 4/5, mini PCIe connector and external sources.
 It is possible to connect external reference clock and PPS signals to and from another boards or systems via J32 (EXT_SYNC_IN) and J35 (EXT_SYNC_OUT) connectors thus synchronizing multiple systems.
 Clock path may be configured using jumpers and resistors as described in Table 19.

-.. table:: Table 19 LimePSB-RPCM clock signals configuration
+.. table:: Table 19 LimePSB RPCM clock signals configuration

   +------------------+------------------+-------------------+-------------------------------------------------------------------------------------+
   | **Schematic ID** | **Input signal** | **Output signal** | **Description**                                                                     |